26 Different Types of Moths in Arizona

 Its abdomen is usually marked with large eyespots and bold stripes of deep gold and bluish-black coloration.

-The caterpillars’ general body color ranges from yellow to lime green, with black spiked horns on their heads.
+The caterpillars’ general body color ranges from yellow to lime green, and their heads have black spiked horns.

 Unlike other types of moths in Arizona, these horns give them their nickname “Toadworm.”